Current information on referrals and the waiting list.

 Information on the new service can be found at Delivering health services to transgender people.

-In late 2019 the Ministry wrote to a group of people on the waiting list whose referrals were received prior to 2016.
-In August 2020 we contacted a second group of people on the list who were referred between 2016 to mid-2018.
+In late 2019 the Ministry wrote to a group of patients whose referrals were received prior to 2016 and who had been waiting the longest.
+In August 2020 we contacted a second group of long-waiting patients who were referred between 2016 to mid-2018.

 We asked these people to complete a health questionnaire and provide recent health status information.
 This has assessed the following: